Arsenal transfer news: Gunners' focus remains on Wilfried Zaha despite £30m Lucas Vazquez link | Goal.com

 The Gunners are exploring other options due to the difficulty they face convincing Crystal Palace to part with their star man, but Real Madrid's Lucas Vazquez is not understood to be on the agenda.

-There have been reports in Spain that Unai Emery had identified Vasquez as target and that the north London club were closing in a £30 million ($37.7m) deal.
+There have been reports in Spain that Unai Emery had identified Vasquez as a target and that the north London club were closing in on a £30 million ($37.7m) deal.

 But Vasquez’s focus remains very much on Madrid, despite suggestions that he will soon be on the way out of the club.